Aniruddhchavda/Supermarket_SPL/README.md

  - Controller will handle the requests based on the request type.Controller will be responsible to execute the queries in database.
  - We are not using the View functionality as we are usng component-based front end i.e React Javascript

- For the Client(frontend) we are using the component-based architecture , for that we are using React Javascript.
+ For the Client(frontend) we are using the component-based architecture , for which we are using React Javascript.
- - We have two seperate URls for Cashier and Customer Interface.
-Cashier Display would be running on Localhost:3000 and Customer Display would be running on Localhost:3000/customer
+ - We have two seperate URLs for Cashier and Customer Interface.
+Cashier Display would be running on localhost:3000 and Customer Display would be running on localhost:3000/customer

- For state management we are using database For instance : When cashier selects the payment tye , it should automatically get updated on customer display.
+ For state management we are using database - For instance : When cashier selects the payment tye , it should automatically get updated on customer display.
 This is achieved by maintaining a global variable in database which is accessible to every authorized component.

  # Test Data
  Products :